Lie reductions and exact solutions of dispersionless Nizhnik equation: Introduction

 see~\cite{pavl2006a}.
 This representation can be converted to the associated linear nonisospectral Lax representation

 where $p$ is a variable spectral parameter, $\chi=\chi(t,x,y,p)$ and $u=u(t,x,y)$; see, e.g., \cite[p.~360]{serg2018a} and references therein for the corresponding procedure.

 The study of the equation~\eqref{eq:dN} within the framework of classical symmetry analysis was initiated in~\cite{moro2021a}.
 Therein, the representation~$\mathfrak g_{\rm e}$ of the contact invariance algebra of~\eqref{eq:dN} by vector fields in the evolution form was computed, and it turned out to coincide with that of the Lie (point) invariance algebra of~\eqref{eq:dN}.
-The corresponding point (resp.\ contact) symmetry group was given with minor mistakes and omissions.
+The corresponding point (resp.\ contact) symmetry group was given with mistakes and omissions.
 One-dimensional subalgebras of~$\mathfrak g_{\rm e}$ that are appropriate for Lie reduction were classified with a minor deficiency.
 The corresponding Lie reductions of~\eqref{eq:dN} to partial differential equations with two independent variables and further Lie reductions of these equations were performed.
 Wide families of solutions that are polynomial in~$(x,y)$ were constructed as examples of non-invariant solutions.
 Second-order cosymmetries of the equation~\eqref{eq:dN} were found.
 Since all of them are conservation-law characteristics of this equation, the associated conserved currents were computed as well.
-At the same time, it was not studied which Lie symmetries of reduced equations are induced by Lie symmetries of the original equation~\eqref{eq:dN}, and a number of presented two-step reductions are in fact needless.
+At the same time, it was not studied which Lie symmetries of reduced equations are induced by Lie symmetries of the original equation~\eqref{eq:dN}, and thus a number of presented two-step reductions are in fact needless.
+Among obtained Lie-invariant solutions of~\eqref{eq:dN}, there are many equivalent to each other or those containing typos, which makes them incorrect.
 Careful analysis of reduced ordinary differential equations shows that more of their closed-form solutions can be constructed, and one should take into account the degeneracy of some of these equations.

 In the present paper, we correct, enhance and significantly extend results from~\cite{moro2021a}.
 We scrupulously carry out each step of the optimized procedure of comprehensive Lie reduction for the dispersionless Nizhnik equation~\eqref{eq:dN}, which results in finding wide families of new invariant solutions of~\eqref{eq:dN} in explicit form in terms of elementary, Lambert and hypergeometric functions as well as in parametric or implicit form.
 An accurate description of this procedure for the case of a system of partial differential equations with three independent variables, which is relevant to the equation~\eqref{eq:dN}, is presented for the first time in Section~\ref{sec:LieReductionProcedure} along with a number of related comments.